VimsecAu/kb/m365/baselines/exo.md

 DomainKeys Identified Mail (DKIM) allows digital signatures to be added to email messages in the message header, providing a layer of both authenticity and integrity to emails.
-As with SPF, DKIM relies on DNS records; thus, its deployment depends on how an company manages its DNS.
+As with SPF, DKIM relies on DNS records; thus, its deployment depends on how an organisation manages its DNS.
 Exchange Online Protection (EOP) features include DKIM signing capabilities.

 ### Policies